High Vacuum Pumpdown from Atmospheric Pressure

 4. Close all valves.

-6. Turn both Mechanical and Turbo Pump toggle switches to the ON position.
+6. Turn the Mechanical Pump Switch to the ON position.
+Turn the Turbo Pump Switch to the OFF position.

-12. Open the roughing valve in one continuous motion.
-Start the stopwatch as you begin opening the valve.
-Note: The foreline and roughing valve should never be opened at the same time.
+11. OPEN the roughing valve in one continuous motion.
+Start the stopwatch as you begin opening the roughing valve.

 - closing the roughing valve